by BeachRock Bill

 - Hopster Pot–a pale straw-colored Hazy.
-While having almost no aroma, HP showed lots of pleasant tropical notes of mango and pineapple in the mouth.
+While I was hoping for a bit more aroma, HP showed lots of pleasant tropical notes of mango and pineapple in the mouth.

 - Father Larry–a 9% IIPA*.
 FL was light amber, very clear, and had a pronounced West Coast IPA-style bitterness.
-It was hard to find any sort of hop aroma, however.
+It impressed more in the mouth than on the nose.

 - Brother Scotty–A whopper of a IIIPA* coming in at 11% ABV.
 BS looked identical to Father Larry and was deceptively more drinkable, with the high alcohol doing a better job of balancing out the high bitterness.
 Similar to the previous two samples, I was hoping for a more enticing hop aroma.
 And lastly,

 - West Kensington–a malt-forward, amber-colored English Pub ale that hit all the right buttons.
 It was a tasty drinkable beer that disappeared in a hurry.

 *[Editor’s note: “IIPA” and “IIIPA” are insider acronyms for a double and triple IPA, respectively.
 Some brewers and brewpubs use the acronym “DIPA” to refer to double IPAs.
 In essence, “double” in beer lingo refers to extra “alcohol by volume” (ABV); triple involves even more.
 For reference, Russian River Brewing has an IPA called Blind Pig that is 6.5% ABV; Russian River’s double IPA, Pliny the Elder, is 8.0% ABV; and Russian River’s triple IPA, Pliny the Younger, is 10.25% ABV.]